Virginia Consortium of Early Americanists

 Each January, the OI and partner organizations convene a meeting of early Americanists from around the Commonwealth.
 The day-long gathering gives graduate students from a variety of Virginia institutions the opportunity to present papers and network with each other as well as senior scholars.

 To be added to the VCEA distribution list, contact Holly White.

-We are delighted to announce that the Virginia Consortium of Early Americanists (VCEA) will hold its annual meeting on January 26th, 2019.
-Our good friends at the VCU Humanities Research Center and the VCU Libraries will serve as our hosts for what promises to be another exciting day of conversation and scholarship.
-We invite all scholars of Early American history local to Virginia, including graduate students, to submit proposals and/or to attend this conference.
-Please share this announcement with others in your department and sign up here as a member.
+We are delighted to announce that the Virginia Consortium of Early Americanists (VCEA) will hold its annual meeting on Saturday, January 25, 2020.
+Our good friends at the University of Richmond will serve as our hosts for what promises to be another exciting day of conversation and scholarship.
+We invite all scholars of Early American history working in Virginia, including graduate students, to submit proposals and/or to attend the conference.
+Please share this announcement with others in your departments.

 We anticipate a full day of formal sessions and informal networking opportunities.
 We especially encourage participation by graduate students and early career scholars.
 The VCEA is an excellent way to receive meaningful feedback on your work in a relaxed environment and establish relationships for future collaborations.

 - Graduate students should upload a brief c.v. as well as a short description (250 words or less) of their dissertation research.
 If accepted, participants will share papers no longer than 10 pages with senior commentators two weeks before the conference.